 Mr. Quinn specializes in land use and redevelopment law.
 In addition to representing private developers, cities and agencies throughout Northern California, he has assisted numerous Asian and European clients with regard to real estate and plant and equipment investments in the United States.
 He received his legal education at the University of Michigan, where he served on the Editorial Board of the Michigan Law Review; and at Harvard Law School, where he earned an LL.M. in International Law.

 Mr. Quinn is a frequent speaker throughout California on economic development, land use and redevelopment issues.
 He has also lectured on international law, legal environment of business and business law for the University of Maryland, European Division.
 Mr. Quinn is co-author of Redevelopment in California (Solano Press, 2d ed.
 1995).
-He has been named to “The Best Lawyers in America”® for land use and zoning law 2007-2014, and for municipal law 2010-2014.
 He holds the Martindale-Hubbell AV Preeminent rating.

 Mr. Quinn has served as president of the Sacramento Area Commerce and Trade Organization (SACTO), ex-officio director of the Sacramento Metropolitan Chamber of Commerce, chairman of SACTO’s Pacific Rim Committee, chairman of the International Trade Committee of the Sacramento Metropolitan Chamber of Commerce, and trustee of the Sacramento Country Day School.
 He was a member of the Board of Sacramento Area Youth Golf, now The First Tee of Greater Sacramento.
 He served on active duty in the U.S. Air Force from 1972-1985 and in the U.S. Air Force Reserve from 1985-1995, retiring in the grade of Lt.
 Colonel.